Renovations : Foreseeability Can Be Expensive

 Recently, a new law was adopted to modernize the legislation on the protection of personal information, inspired by the new requirements in this field in European countries.
 The evolving context of technology and the rapid exchange of information have forced the government to look at the protection of personal information…

-Can an e-mail serve as a will?
+Can an E-Mail Serve as a Will?

 Can an e-mail serve as a will?
 The advent and democratization of the use of technological tools brings its share of legal questions.
 In the Bitton case1, the Superior Court considered the validity of an e-mail as a means of expressing the last wishes of a deceased person.
 The Law…